w3c/wai-website/pages/about/groups/task-forces/pdf-aam/work-statement.md

 ## Objective

-The mission of the PDF-AAM Task Force is to specify how user agents should map accessibility semantics within the Portable Document format specification.
+The mission of the PDF-AAM Task Force is to specify how user agents should map accessibility semantics within the Portable Document Format specification.
 This Task Force provides a focused forum for this work while the Working Group continues its work on ARIA development.

 ## Scope of Work